JSC NC KazMunayGas financial and operating results for the first quarter of 2018

-Astana, March 20, 2018 – JSC National Company KazMunayGas (“NC KMG”, or “the Company”), Kazakhstan's vertically integrated oil and gas company, announced its IFRS financial results and operational highlights for the year ended 31 December 2017.
+Astana, 4 June, 2018 – JSC National Company KazMunayGas (“KMG” or the “KMG Group”), Kazakhstan's vertically integrated oil and gas company, announced its IFRS financial results and operating highlights for the three-month period ended 31 March 2018.

 Corporate Highlights and Subsequent Events:

 - In first quarter of 2018, Kashagan oil production increased 79% to 2,866 thous. tonnes (the KMG share was 237 thous. tonnes).
 The growth was due to the commissioning of a crude gas reinjection system at the end of August 2017, the commissioning of offshore and onshore technological equipment and facilities and oil production stabilisation measures;